haldokan/JavaEdge/JavaEdge/interviewquest/src/main/java/org/haldokan/edge/interviewquest/google/imageserver/README.md

 There are a few design and implementation challenges that are resolved:
 - Multiple requests for the same image that is not cached and has to be loaded from persistent storage.
 Request threads have to be 'parked' and notified once the image become available in the cache.
+With java8 I could have used ConcurrentHashMap.computeIfAbsent instead of actually implementing it.

 - Loading images have to be done concurrently which leads to storing 'Future' images in the cache instead of the fully loaded images.